How I Make Money from YouTube Without Making Videos

 Imagine this:

-1. You are a video creator, and you buy a non-protected track from a royalty-free music library.
+1. You are a video creator and buy a non-protected track from a royalty-free music library.
 You upload a video containing that track to YouTube.
 There are no copyright claims.

-2. Someone with bad intentions (or to make money stealing others) buys that same track and registers it with Content ID.
+2. Someone with bad intentions (or to make money by stealing others) buys that same track and registers it with a Content ID.
 He used different artist and track names.

 3. You receive a copyright claim, and when you try to dispute it, your license doesn’t match the data of the newly protected track.
 The copyright management system won’t release the claim, and ads will be shown on your video.
 None of the revenue is for you but the thief.

-When a composer protects his tracks with Content ID, everyone who uses them can rest assured there will be no future problem.
+When a composer protects his tracks with Content ID, everyone who uses them can rest assured there will be no future problems.

 Are you a musician or content creator?
 How do you feel about Content ID?
 Let me know in the comments down below.